 •'r' specifies the use of lower-case roman numerals - %[Page:r].

 •'R' specifies the use of upper-case roman numerals - %[Page:R].

 •'L' specifies page labels as the page numbering format in cases where page labels have been specified.
 If page labels have not been specified then standard page numbers are used - %[Page:L].

 •'<integer> specifies the minimum number of digits used.
 This value can be any positive integer from 1 to 12 - for example %[Page:4] starts the page numbering as "0001, 0002, 0003...".

 When macros are available the macro icon is displayed:

 Figure 1.
 Macro Icon

-Click the macro icon to view a list of available options, then click macros to add them to the associated text box.
+Click the macro icon to view a list of available options, then click macros to add them to the text box.
 All available macros are detailed below:

 •Environment Variable, which has multiple options relating to the environment variables of the file.